mittsu333/MarkedView-for-iOS/README.md

 The same process except the initialization.

-Call is available from any text from any file .
+Call is available from any text from any file.

+Sorry the local file is only able to display PNG image.
+Please other image showed URL.

 ```swift
 // Swift